 Julie Metz | New York Times best-selling author of Perfection, and Eva and Eve

 In her new book, REARRANGED, music writer and former classical singer Kathleen Watt writes of how her diagnosis of face cancer changed her life forever.
 Watt tells the unforgettable, often catastrophic story of a life rearranged by more than thirty surgeries over the course of ten years.
 With the odds repeatedly stacked against her, she affirms that warriors and heroes still walk amongst us.

-Clear-eyed curiosity and indefatigable effort propel Watt's memoir, a chilling tale of an opera singer who finds herself the recipient of osteogenic sarcoma in her mid-face.
-The removal of the tumor from the bones where sound resonates and where others see you as who you are, is followed by many years of reconstruction.
-Courage, loyalty, experts and determination seal the cracks of a well examined life.
-The result is a story told with grace, honesty, and the necessary humor needed to survive becoming, as quoted by the world’s first essayist, Michel de Montaigne, one of “Those that we call monsters.”
+Clear-eyed curiosity and indefatigable resolve propel Watt's memoir, a chilling tale of an opera singer who finds herself the target of osteogenic sarcoma in her mid-face.
+The surgical removal of the tumor from the bones where sound resonates is followed by years of reconstruction.
+Courage, loyalty, medical expertise and determination seal the cracks of a well-examined life.
+The result is a story told with grace, honesty, and the humor necessary to survive becoming, as expressed by the world’s first essayist, Michel de Montaigne, one of “those that we call monsters.”

-In Kathleen Watt’s world of protracted illness and recovery, body-wrenching chemotherapy is seen as character-building, and humor as life-saving medicine.
-As an opera singer who once used her voice to entertain with resonant expression, Kathleen maintains this talent through her written words and inspiring stories of resilience and survival.
-This book is about what illness changes, but even more so, what remains.
+In Kathleen Watt’s world of protracted illness and recovery, body-wrenching chemotherapy is character-building, and humor is life-saving medicine.
+As an opera singer who once used her voice for resonant expression, Kathleen maintains this talent through her written words and her inspiring story of resilience and survival.
+REARRANGED is about what illness changes; and even more so, about what remains.